 In your Fulbright online application, for Award Name please select Casten Slow Foods from the drop down menu.

-Grantees must enter Italy on a study visa covering the authorized length of grant.
+Grantees must enter Italy on a study visa covering the authorized length of the grant.

 Basic information about visas and their application process is available at http://vistoperitalia.esteri.it/home/en

-The possibility to stay for longer periods and/or being accompanied by dependents is subject to the provisions and restrictions of Italian Law.
+The possibility to stay for longer periods and/or be accompanied by dependents is subject to the provisions and restrictions of Italian Law.